-50. In addition to any requirements as detailed in the relevant Degree Programme Table, the student must have demonstrated by the presentation of a dissertation and/or portfolio that they are capable of pursuing research, or a critical survey of knowledge in the field of study, or both combined with a satisfactory plan for a more advanced research project.
+53. In addition to any requirements as detailed in the relevant Degree Programme Table, the student must have demonstrated by the presentation of a research project or dissertation that they are capable of pursuing research, or a critical survey of knowledge in the field of study, or both combined with a satisfactory plan for a more advanced research project.
 The research must demonstrate competence, knowledge and be presented in a critical and scholarly way.
-The assessed work, including the dissertation must not exceed 30,000 words.
-See MSc by Research Structure:
+The assessed work, including the research project or dissertation must not exceed 30,000 words.